A Hydraulic Approach to Equilibria of Resource Selection Games: `` " Standard '' " Resource Selection Games

 \begin{example}[$\arg\Max_{\smash{S\in\types}}E_G(S)$ Does Not Determine the Set of Highest-Costing Resources] Consider the game $G=\game$, for $n=2$, $f_1=f_2=\id$, $\mu^{\{2\}}=\mu^{\{1,2\}}=1$, and $\mu^{\{1\}}=0$.
 In this game, the unique Nash equilibrium $s$ is for all players of type $\{2\}$ to consume from resource $2$ and for all players of type $\{1,2\}$ to consume from resource $1$.
 Note that $\height{1}=1$ and $\height{2}=1$, and so the set of highest-costing resources is $\{1,2\}$.
 We note that $\arg\Max_{\smash{S\in\types}}E_G(S)=\bigl\{\{2\},\{1,2\}\bigr\}$, just as in \cref{need-mg}, even though the set of highest-costing resources in that examples is different. \end{example}

-Examining \cref{need-mg}, we note that while, indeed, the total mass of all players who cannot consume from any resource outside $\{1,2\}$ in that \lcnamecref{need-mg}, when ``equalized'' among the resources in $\{1,2\}$, yields a ``height'' of~$2=\Max_{\smash{S\in\types}} E_G(S)=E_G(P)$, in fact no consumption profile corresponds to this equalization, as not enough of these players are allowed to consume from resource $1$.\footnote{If both $f_1$ and $f_2$ were strictly increasing, then this would imply that $E_G\bigl(\{2\}\bigr)>E_G\bigl(\{1,2\}\bigr)$; such an argument may be used to show that $\bigcup\arg\Max_{\smash{S\in\types}} E_G(S)$ indeed coincides with the set of highest-costing resources when all $f_j$ are strictly increasing.} To derive a general formula for the set of highest-costing resources, we therefore need to exclude such ``problematic'' sets of resources.
+Examining \cref{need-mg}, we note that while, indeed, the total mass of all players who cannot consume from any resource outside $\{1,2\}$ in that \lcnamecref{need-mg}, when ``equalized'' among the resources in $\{1,2\}$, yields a ``height'' of~$2=\Max_{\smash{S\in\types}} E_G(S)=E_G(P)$, in fact no consumption profile corresponds to this equalization, as not enough of these players are allowed to consume from resource $1$.\footnote{If both $f_1$ and $f_2$ were strictly increasing, then this would imply that $E_G\bigl(\{2\}\bigr)>E_G\bigl(\{1,2\}\bigr)$; such an argument may be used to show that when all $f_j$ are strictly increasing, $\arg\Max_{\smash{S\in\types}} E_G(S)$ is indeed closed under set union, and that its greatest element indeed coincides with the set of highest-costing resources.} To derive a general formula for the set of highest-costing resources, we therefore need to exclude such ``problematic'' sets of resources.

 \begin{definition}[$M_G$; $D_G$; $P_G$; $h_G$] Let $G=\game$ be a resource selection game.
 We define: \begin{itemize} \item $\displaystyle M_G(S)\eqdef\Bigl\{S'\in\nonemptysubs{S}~\Big|~\forall\mu\le\smashoperator{\sum_{\type\in\nonemptysubs{S}\setminus\smash{\nonemptysubs{S\setminus S'}}}}\mu^{\type}:\equalize{f_k:k\in S'}(\mu)\ne E_G(S)\Bigl\}\subseteq\nonemptysubs{S}\setminus\{S\}$, for every $S\in\types$.
 A set \mbox{$S'\in M_G(S)$} is not allowed for consumption by enough players (out of those who can consume only from $S$) to create a consumption profile s.t.\ only consumers who can consume solely from $S$ consume from $S$, and s.t.\ the cost of each resource in $S$ is $E_G(S)$.
 In \cref{need-mg}, $M_G\bigl(\{1,2\}\bigr)=\bigl\{\{1\}\bigr\}$ while $M_G\bigl(\{1\}\bigr)=\emptyset$. \item $\displaystyle D_G\eqdef\bigl\{S\in\types~\big|~E_G(S)\in\mathbb{R} \And M_G(S)=\emptyset\bigr\}$ --- these are the sets termed ``nonproblematic'' above. \item $\displaystyle P_G\eqdef\bigcup\arg\smashoperator{\Max_{S\in D_G}}E_G(S)$ --- we show below that this is precisely the set of highest-costing resources. \item $\displaystyle h_G\eqdef\smashoperator{\Max_{S\in D_G}}E_G(S)$ --- we show below that this is precisely the cost of every resource in $P_G$. \end{itemize} \end{definition}